mizutanilab/BluetoothDials/README.md

 ## Variations
 A portable model with a battery charging circuit.
 Its size is about 95 x 65 x 35 mm.
 It's equipped with wood knobs for the better usability.
 We purchased them as guitar knobs.
 <IMG alt=overall src="pics/portableModel.png"><BR><br>
 This is one of the prototypes.
-You can make it without PCB like this.
+You can make it without PCB like this.<BR>
 <IMG alt=overall src="pics/prototype.png"> <IMG alt=overall src="pics/prototypeInside.png">